Brown Environmental Leadership Lab (BELL): Alaska

 You are encouraged to come to BELL with an open mind to meeting new people with diverse and varied perspectives.
 Each student admitted to BELL brings with them their own experiences and the cohort comes together to create a fascinating community.

 At BELL, each student also contributes to day to day community life by assisting with tasks like keeping the living and learning spaces clean and taking on leadership roles among the group.
-BELL Staff will expect you to step up as leaders, take good care of your physical spaces, take good care of yourself and respect others.
+BELL -staff will expect you to step up as leaders, take good care of your physical spaces, take good care of yourself and respect others.

 Photos